riduanur2003/Eye-Exercise/README.md

 <h2>Future improvement</h2>

-add a mouth and as the mouse is moved from left to right, the “mouth” turns from “happy” to “unhappy”.
+Add a mouth and as the mouse is moved from left to right, the “mouth” turns from “happy” to “unhappy”.
 Possibly can be done with SVG manipulation.